 With regards to student loans that have been co-signed for, these loans will likely not be discharged in your bankruptcy case but there are options to remove a co-signed loan, such as refinancing the student loan or in some cases your lender may have various requirements that are necessary to remove a co-signer from a student loan.

-If you have additional questions about how having a co-signer may affect your bankruptcy case give Symmes Law Group a call at 206-682-7975 to speak to a bankruptcy attorney who can best advise you.
+If you have additional questions about how having a co-signer may affect your bankruptcy case, schedule a free bankruptcy consultation or give Symmes Law Group a call at 206-682-7975 to speak to a bankruptcy attorney who can best advise you.